Angelinaaaaaaaaaaaa/LOL-Result-Model-2023/README.md

 Nominal Features:
 `side` (One-Hot Encoded)

+In our baseline model, we selected specific features, including dpm, xpdiffat10, and xpdiffat15, for their potential influence on predicting the outcome of League of Legends games.
+These features were chosen based on their significance in reflecting key aspects of team performance during different phases of the game. dpm (damage per minute) provides insights into a team's offensive capabilities, while xpdiffat10 and xpdiffat15 represent the experience point differentials at 10 and 15 minutes, respectively, capturing the team's strategic advantage or disadvantage during crucial early and mid-game stages.

+The rationale behind including these features lies in their ability to encapsulate critical moments and trends that significantly impact the overall game result.
+By focusing on the 10 and 15-minute time frames, we aim to capture the pivotal early and mid-game dynamics that often shape the trajectory of a match.
+These time points are strategically chosen to estimate the final result, allowing our model to account for key developments and performance differentials during critical phases of the game.

+The decision to drop certain columns, such as golddiffat10 and golddiffat15, was guided by a comprehensive analysis of their linear correlations and root mean squared error (rmse) values.
+The scatter plot matrix and residual plots provided valuable insights into the predictive performance and potential issues, leading us to refine our model by retaining only the most informative features.
+This iterative process ensures that our logistic regression model is not only accurate but also effectively captures the nuances of League of Legends gameplay that contribute to the final outcome.

 #### Feature Transformation and Hyperparameter Tuning

 In this analysis, we employed a combination of feature transformation and hyperparameter tuning to enhance the performance of a logistic regression model.
 The feature transformation was executed using a preprocessor, specifically a ColumnTransformer, which applied a One-Hot Encoding transformation to the 'side' feature while preserving other features through the 'passthrough' option.
 This transformation is encapsulated within a Pipeline, along with the logistic regression model.
 To optimize the logistic regression model's performance, a grid search was conducted over the hyperparameter space, focusing on the max_iter parameter.
 The grid search, performed with cross-validation, identified the best-performing model with a max_iter value of 54.
 This parameter choice is supported by a graph depicting the model's performance across different max_iter values.
 The resulting tuned logistic regression model is expected to exhibit improved predictive capabilities, making it well-suited for the task at hand, which is shown below.